SanketNikumbh/ionic_pwa/README.md

+### Progressive web app Demo

-This contains various PWA examples for a successul website / home screen link PWA for iOS / Android.
+This contains PWA demo using Ionic Framework for a successful website / home screen link PWA for iOS / Android.

-### With the Ionic CLI:
+To check live browse : https://sanketnikumbh.github.io/ionic_pwa/www/#/home

-Clone, cd into the directory.  npm install, ionic serve.
+For Dev : Clone, cd into the directory.  npm install, ionic serve.

 Browse to it from iOS Safari, add the link to your iOS device as a home screen link and launch from there.